NCAS-CMS/um-training/practicals/source/post-processing.rst

 Both files have the same fields.
 Double click on a field to reveal its coordinate data.
 Check the time for this field (select the "t" checkbox in the upper right panel).

-Plot both sets of data - click the "Plot Data" button.
+Plot both sets of data - click the :guilabel:`Plot Data` button.

 View the data - this shows numerical data values and their coordinates and can be helpful for finding spurious data values.

 **ii.
 Convert UM fields data to netCDF**

-Select a single-level field (one for which nz=1), choose "Output format" to be "Netcdf", enter an "Output file name", and select "Convert".
+Select a single-level field (one for which nz=1), choose :guilabel:`Output format` to be :guilabel:`Netcdf`, enter an "Output file name", and select :guilabel:`Convert`.
 Information relevant to the file conversion will appear in the lower left panel.

 Use ``xconv`` to view the netcdf file just created.